 A transcript showing proof of completion of an undergraduate BS or BA degree from an accredited institution

-- C Programming proficiency, to include a minimum of one class of C Programming and one class of Data Structures, or the equivalent experience
+- C Programming proficiency to include a minimum of one class of C Programming and one class of Data Structures, or equivalent experience

 Note: You do not have to be enrolled in the program to begin taking courses.
-As long as you have your bachelor's degree plus programming and math proficiency (see above), you may try one of the courses before you apply.
-Visit UMass Lowell's MS in IT web page for course availability and registration information.
-Once you're established in your first course, if you decide you want to pursue the MS in IT, you can apply to the program online.
+As long as you have your bachelor's degree plus programming and math proficiency (see above), you can enroll in one of the courses before you apply.
+Visit UMass Lowell's Master's Degree in Information Technology web page for course availability and registration information.
+Once you're established in your first course, you can apply to the master's degree program online.

-1. A one-page Statement of Purpose indicating your immediate and long-range goals, plus any areas of specific interest and experience that may be relevant to your graduate program.
+1. A one-page Statement of Purpose indicating your immediate and long-range goals, plus any areas of specific achievements and experience that may be relevant to your graduate program.